-Next up, in book form, is Hive Management by Richard E. Bonney.
-It’s more geared towards second year beekeepers, but it offers plenty of general information that’s good to know before you get into beekeeping and most of the advice he gives is sound for people who live in a cold climate like Newfoundland.
+Next up is Hive Management by Richard E. Bonney.
+It’s more geared towards second year beekeepers, but it offers plenty of general information that’s good to know before getting into beekeeping and most of the advice he gives is sound for people who live in a cold climate like Newfoundland.

 Mark L. Winston’s The Biology of the Honey Bee provides an excellent introduction to the evolution and behaviour of honey bees.
-It’s not about beekeeping, but if you want to understand honey bees, this isn’t a bad place to start.
-(It’s available at MUN’s QEII Library in St. John’s.)
+It’s not about beekeeping, but it’s an excellent place to start for developing an understanding of honey bees.
 Jürgen Tautz’s The Buzz About Bees — packed with fantastic photographs — complements it well.

 After that, for the most realistic take on beekeeping, I go to the Honey Bee Suite website.
 I think I’ve read the whole thing, including the comments.
 It’s the only beekeeping website I read pretty much every day.

 Michael Bush has a no-nonsense approach that I appreciate.
 I recently bought his book, The Practical Beekeeper (which duplicates his website).
 I don’t buy into everything he has to say, but he’s good at offering up simple solutions to common problems.
 His approach is practical, and I like that, but his suggestions are only practical if they fit your specific situation.